life-itself/tao/initiatives/README.md

 * **Calls:** Our online calls provide participants with virtual spaces for self-growth and transformation.
 Through our calls we share the culture and practices of Life Itself, creating a supportive community committed to personal transformation. https://lifeitself.us/calls/

 * **Wiser:** We write and curate information on how to cultivate a wiser way of living and deliver these ideas to our subscribers.
-Our ideas are tailored to support readers who want to contribute to solving the greatest crises facing our species and the planet. https://lifeitself.us/wiser/
+Our content is tailored to support readers who want to contribute to solving the greatest crises facing our species and the planet. https://lifeitself.us/wiser/

 * **Cultural Development Coaching:** We offer cultural development coaching to organisations and businesses, using our practices and learnings to develop wise and well work cultures.